Photo credit: John Groo

 Strogatz has received numerous awards for his research, teaching, and public communication, including: a Presidential Young Investigator Award from the National Science Foundation (1990); the Everett Moore Baker Memorial Award for Excellence in Undergraduate Teaching (1991), the only teaching award at MIT in which the nomination and selection of the recipients is done entirely by the students; the AAAS Public Engagement with Science Award (2013), whose previous winners include Carl Sagan, Neil DeGrasse Tyson, and E.O.
 Wilson; the Lewis Thomas Prize for Writing about Science (2015), which honors "the scientist as poet" and whose previous awardees include Freeman Dyson, Oliver Sacks, and Atul Gawande; Cornell's highest teaching prize, the Stephen H. Weiss Presidential Fellowship (2016); and a National Academies Eric and Wendy Schmidt Award for Excellence in Science Communications (2023).

-Strogatz is a Fellow of the Society for Industrial and Applied Mathematics (2009), the American Academy of Arts and Sciences (2012), the American Physical Society (2014), the American Mathematical Society (2016), and the Network Science Society (2018).
+In 2024, Strogatz was elected to the National Academy of Sciences.
+He is also a Fellow of the Society for Industrial and Applied Mathematics (2009), the American Academy of Arts and Sciences (2012), the American Physical Society (2014), the American Mathematical Society (2016), and the Network Science Society (2018).

 He has spoken at TED, the Aspen Ideas Festival, and the World Government Summit, and he is a frequent guest on Radiolab and Science Friday.
 In the spring of 2010, he wrote The Elements of Math, a weekly blog about mathematics for The New York Times; the Harvard Business Review described these columns as “a model for how mathematics needs to be popularized."
 His second New York Times series, Me, Myself and Math, appeared in the fall of 2012.
 Strogatz also filmed a series of 24 lectures on Chaos for the Teaching Company’s Great Courses series.
 In 2020 and 2021, he hosted a podcast for Quanta Magazine called The Joy of x, in which he interviewed some of the world’s leading scientists and mathematicians.
 In 2022 Strogatz began hosting a new podcast for Quanta called The Joy of Why, which explores some of the biggest unanswered questions in math and science today.
 His media appearances include the Emmy-winning 2022 Netflix documentary A Trip to Infinity, about which Decider.com wrote: “Performance Worth Watching: Mathematician Steven Strogatz gives off some serious lovable-high-school-physics-teacher vibes: He speaks in an upbeat tone that infects you with his sense of awe and wonder for the natural world.”